-As part of its commitment to responsible investing, KBC AM exercises the voting rights associated with the shares it manages in accordance with its Proxy Voting and Engagement Policy (the 'Proxy Voting Policy').
+As part of its commitment to responsible investing, KBC AM exercises the voting rights associated with the shares it manages in the funds in accordance with its Proxy Voting and Engagement Policy (the 'Proxy Voting Policy').
 This means that KBC AM votes in shareholder meetings and communicates with a large number of companies in order to represent its clients' interests.
-The key principles of the Proxy Voting Policy and the annual report on KBC AM's activities related to proxy voting and shareholder engagement are available at www.kbc.be/investment-legal-documents.
+The key principles of the Proxy Voting Policy and the annual report on KBCAM's activities related to proxy voting and shareholder engagement are available atwww.kbc.be/investment-legal-documents.